 That being said, it was not unusual for us to indulge in various soup recipes over the winter season.
 We indulged in many rich meals, as well as light varietals, but nothing as comforting, and yet delicate, as this roasted vegetable Massaman curry soup.
 I was floored with the results, and that says a lot because I have a secret...
 I have never been a fan of curry.
 Okay, I said it!
 I mean, my husband and brother LOVE it.
 They make chicken curry whenever possible, but as a vegetarian I do not see the appeal.
 Even past vegetarian curry recipes have just been "alright" for me.
 But this Massaman curry paste?
 It is unlike anything I have had before when it comes to curry, and I mean this in the most positive way!
 I couldn't get enough of this Massaman curry soup, and while I wanted to have a third bowl, I resisted the urge and allowed my husband to steal the rest for dinner (and lunch the following day) because he kept telling me how much he loved it!
 As a curry lover, I knew I had created something amazing!

 So, what is Massaman curry?
-Thai Kitchen’s Massaman Curry Paste is a gluten-free product that contains the flavourings of tamarind, lemongrass, and a blend of spices.
-When I began to work with it, I knew I wanted to elevate that lime flavour (as minor as the ingredient was,) but all the while not overwhelming the natural flavours.
+Thai Kitchen's Massaman Curry Paste is a gluten-free product that contains the flavorings of tamarind, lemongrass, and a blend of spices.
+When I began to work with it, I knew I wanted to elevate that lime flavor (as minor as the ingredient was,) but all the while not overwhelming the natural flavors.
 Since CNN remarked that Massaman curry was one of the most delicious foods, I was super intrigued and excited to work with this product.
 Turns out, as I mentioned above, it was unlike any curry I had tried before.
-We were concerned since the curry was listed as “mild” and we prefer spicier dishes, however, paired with the right seasonings, you can bring a bit of heat to the recipe.
-Honestly, I did not miss the heat because the Massaman curry paste made up for it in its flavour (not sweet, but almost rich and comforting, though remaining light.)
+We were concerned since the curry was listed as "mild" and we prefer spicier dishes, however, paired with the right seasonings, you can bring a bit of heat to the recipe.
+Honestly, I did not miss the heat because the Massaman curry paste made up for it in its flavor (not sweet, but almost rich and comforting, though remaining light.)

 Now, not only is this roasted vegetable Massaman curry soup super delicious, it is quick, easy, vegan, and gluten-free!
 I wanted a soup recipe that appealed to everyone, and I know many turn to coconut curry soup when they have the chance.
 But as much as I love coconut in any form, I know people, like my sister, who do not.
 Creating this soup with no coconut milk was intentional and my plan from the beginning.
 You could easily add in coconut milk if you like, but I thought the soup was perfect as is!
-My husband wished there had been more broth because that was his favourite part so the only thing I would change next time is doubling the broth content (8 cups broth, 4 tbsp.
+My husband wished there had been more broth because that was his favorite part so the only thing I would change next time is doubling the broth content (8 cups broth, 4 tbsp.
 Massaman curry paste, 3 tsp. freshly grated ginger, 1 lime, and maybe double up the cumin and turmeric.)
-He even mentioned how the broth alone would be nice on a chilly winter’s day when one is battling a cold.
-I personally think this soup would be great during any season, and I will say, the cauliflower soaked in the broth was my favourite part!
+He even mentioned how the broth alone would be nice on a chilly winter's day when one is battling a cold.
+I personally think this soup would be great during any season, and I will say, the cauliflower soaked in the broth was my favorite part!

 You can easily make this soup with any veggies you have on hand.
 I think bok choy would work nicely here, and even shrimp would add a nice touch for non-vegans/vegetarians.
 Basically, this Massaman curry soup is super easy to make and a great way to clear out the veggies in your refrigerator!
 Find the Thai Kitchen Massaman Curry Paste at your local Metro here in Ontario, Canada.